peeyushanand2/JanhitMeJankari/README.md

-# This is our new project JanhitMejankari
+# This branch is for developing react applications with.net web API integration
-# Will do all neccessory development for Interview
-# Practice for programs  and api and deployment to cloud.
+# Deployment to the AZURE cloud.